 Your heating system is going to work hard this winter.
 It needs clean air to do its job efficiently.
 That's why you need to check your furnace's air filters at least once a month during the winter.
 If it is dirty, replace it.
 If it's a reusable filter, clean it as recommended by the manufacturer.

 Keeping the air filter clean helps keep the inside of your heating system clear of dust.
 That means it can work more efficiently.
 Plus, it can extend the life of the entire system.
 The air filter also traps airborne particles that can aggravate asthma or allergies.
 Cleaning the filter helps improve indoor air quality.

 You may be losing up to 20% of your heat to air leaks.
 Cold air can get into the house, making the furnace work harder to keep it comfortable.
 The good news is that it doesn't cost much to seal up those air leaks.

 Wait for the first cold day of winter.
 Check each window and door in the house.
 If you feel an air leak, plug it.
 Also, check areas of the home where wires, cables, and pipes enter the wall.
 These are prime spots for air leaks.
 Feel around electrical outlets.
 You would be surprised at how much air can get in through such a small opening.

 Heating Services in Roanoake

 These are just a few ways you can save on your heating bills this winter.
-If you need help with your heating system, contact Ostrom Electrical Plumbing Heating & Air today.
+If you need help with your heating system, contact Ostrom Electrical Plumbing Heating & Air Conditioning today.
 We are proud to serve our neighbors in Roanoke and surrounding areas.